quicwg/multipath/draft-ietf-quic-multipath.md

-Following {{Section 5.4 of QUIC-TLS}}, the Key Phase bit is protected, so sending multiple packets with Key Phase bit flipping at the same time should not cause linkability issues.
+Following {{Section 5.4 of QUIC-TLS}}, the Key Phase bit is protected, so sending multiple packets with Key Phase bit flipping at the same time should not cause activity across different paths to be linkable by an observer.

 # Path Management {#path-management}